Frances Ellen Watkins Harper: Suffragism in literature

-And when Aunt Kitty scolded him,

-He just stood up and cried."In these particular stanzas, the speaker questions how the voting population will exercise their right to vote.
+In these particular stanzas, the speaker questions how the voting population will exercise their right to vote.
 As the character John Thomas Reeder "sold his vote" for food, Aunt Kitty expresses her frustration that not all people—and particularly men, in this instance—fully understand the importance of the vote.
 Not only does Aunt Kitty, the sole female figure in the text, "toss" the meat and flour, but she also scolds Reeder and makes him cry.
 While Aunt Kitty has agency in her encounter with Reeder, Reeder has a power of his own in possessing the right to vote.
 Within "The Deliverance," Harper expresses a desire for Black women to obtain suffrage rights alongside their male counterparts.